thoughtworksarts/a-fathers-lullaby/README.md

   2. Run `npm start` to run the app so that Cypress can access it at localhost:3000
   3. In a different terminal tab/window, run `npm run cypress` to launch the Cypress app and click the `▶️ Run all specs` button
   4. To run the E2E tests in the terminal without running the Cypress app, skip steps #2 and #3, and run `npm run cypress:headless`

+### Package management
+* Packages are managed using yarn
+* To install a new package, use `yarn add package-name`
+* To make sure all pagages are installed locally, run `yarn install`

 ### Our CI pipeline and environments